Nicolas Minorsky: Career

-For a year in 1917 to 1918 he was the adjunct Naval Attache at the Russian Embassy to France in Paris.
-In the midst of the Russian civil war Minorsky emigrated to the United States in June 1918.
+He was the adjunct Naval Attache at the Russian Embassy to France in Paris from 1917 to 1918.
+In the midst of the Russian Civil War Minorsky emigrated to the United States in June 1918.

-From 1918 to 1922 Minorsky worked as an assistant to C. P. Steinmetz at the General Electric Research Laboratory in Schenectady, New York.
-In 1922 Minorsky helped in the installation and testing of automatic steering on board the battleship USS New Mexico.
+From 1918 to 1922, Minorsky worked as an assistant to C. P. Steinmetz at the General Electric Research Laboratory in Schenectady, New York.
+In 1922, Minorsky helped in the installation and testing of automatic steering on board the battleship USS New Mexico.
 In relation to this work Minorsky authored a paper introducing the concept of Integral and Derivative Control.
 This paper is one of the earliest formal discussions on control theory in the English language.
-Today, this analysis is considered as pioneering and fundamental to control theory as work by James Clerk Maxwell, Edward John Routh, and Adolf Hurwitz.
+Today, this analysis is considered pioneering and fundamental to control theory as work by James Clerk Maxwell, Edward John Routh, and Adolf Hurwitz.

-From 1924 to 1934 Nicolas Minorsky was a Professor of Electronics and Applied Physics at the University of Pennsylvania.
-He received his PhD in physics from Penn in 1929.
+From 1924 to 1934, Nicolas Minorsky was a Professor of Electronics and Applied Physics at the University of Pennsylvania.
+He received his Ph.D. in physics from Penn in 1929.